 How to Make Special Tatte Idli (Masala Idli)

 Tatte idli batter is made of white lentils (urad dal), fenugreek seeds, and rice semolina.
-White lentils are one of the richest sources of protein and vitamin B. It is also good for women, as they contain folic acid, iron, calcium, potassium, and magnesium.
+White lentils are one of the richest sources of protein and vitamin B. They are also good for women, as they contain folic acid, iron, calcium, potassium, and magnesium.

 Idli is a popular breakfast dish in India.
 Tatte idli is a slight variation of the regular steamed version.
 To make this dish, you have to add fresh spices and soaked split chickpeas (chana dal) to the batter.